Colourful Buildings and Street Art in Reykjavik, Iceland

 Would you be surprised if I told you the door on the right wasn’t real?

 Well ladies and gents, the door on the right is actually a painting!
 I wouldn’t have given it a second look if it wasn’t for the cat.
-I spotted the cat, and thought it was strange how it didn’t react to the people walking past, and then when I noticed it wasn’t moving, that’s when the penny dropped!
-Don’t you think it’s virtually impossible to tell that this door and cat is actually just one very cleverly disguised painting?!
+I spotted the cat, and thought it was strange how it didn’t react to the people walking past.
+Only when I noticed it wasn’t moving, did the penny drop!

 Street art of a cat in Reykjavik